MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-model-in-flow.md

 ![Green tea object detection flow example](media/green-tea-example.png "example of an object detection flow")

-You can learn more about all the rich offer of triggers and actions that you can use by heading to the Microsoft Flow documentation.
+To learn more about all the rich offer of triggers and actions that you can use, go to the [Microsoft Flow documentation](/flow/getting-started)